Summary

 DCAA audits have not stopped during this COVID-19 era; and, nor should contractors’ adherence to and maintenance of associated compliance programs.
 Our Experts compiled keys for success when you are facing your next DCAA Audit.

-We invite you to watch the video below with Craig Stetson and Brian Gallagher from Capital Edge Consulting, Inc. as they discuss the essentials when facing your next DCAA Audit.
+We invite you to watch the video below from Capital Edge Consulting, LLC, as they discuss the essentials when facing your next DCAA Audit.
 Scroll below to read in full our thought leadership overview.

 DCAA Audits – Considerations for Success Introduction